Kimserey/BlogArchive/20160310_Compose_WebSharper_Sitelets_with_fsx_files_part1.md

-# Compose WebSharper Sitelets with .fsx files
+# Explore how Warp works

 Recently I was required to build a webapp which needed to handle multiple customers.
 The way we did it was to place pages into two buckets, __common__ and __bespoke__.